Ann-Kathrin Schalkamp

 For a complete list of my publications, see my google scholar profile.

-Research Assistant at Imperial College London
+Research Assistant/Associate at Imperial College London (now honorary position)

 PhD at Cardiff University